JohnsonMasino/CRMir/README.md

 Explore extending CRMir to support platforms beyond the current implementation.

 **Advanced Analytics:**
-Implement analytics features to provide insights into CRM, invoicing, and quotation usage patterns and trends.
+Implement analytics features to provide insights into CRM, invoicing, payment collections, and contract usage patterns and trends.

 **Integration with Additional Services:**
 Explore integration with other communication and financial services for a more comprehensive CRM platform.

 ## Conclusion

-CRMir, developed entirely with Django and integrated with MySQL, offers a powerful and user-friendly CRM solution with integrated client management, invoicing, quotations, and a dynamic dashboard.
+CRMir, developed entirely with Django and integrated with MySQL, offers a powerful and user-friendly CRM solution with integrated client management, invoicing, quotations, payment collections, products/services management, and contracts management.
 By providing a seamless experience for users to manage client interactions comprehensively, the project contributes to efficient and reliable CRM communication in various business contexts.